Mizosu97/oneshot_linux/README.md

+Credits to [RedstoneRuler](https://github.com/RedstoneRuler) and [CaveJohnson](https://github.com/CaveJohnson376) for writing the original patch.

 # Installing OneShot on Linux

 If you're using a Linux-based operating system, the Steam version of OneShot won't work out of the box.
 You can use this small program to patch OneShot.